apache/trafficserver/doc/admin-guide/monitoring/logging/managing-logs.en.rst

 analysis, either compress the logs and move to an archive location, or simply delete them.

+|TS| periodically checks the amount of log space used against both
+the log space allocation configured by :ts:cv:`proxy.config.log.max_space_mb_for_logs` and the actual amount of space available on the disk partition.
+The used log space is calculated by summing the size of all files present in the logging directory and is published in the :ts:stat:`proxy.process.log.log_files_space_used` metric.
+The :ts:cv:`proxy.config.log.max_space_mb_headroom` configuration variable specifies an amount of headroom that is subtracted from the log space allocation.
+This can be tuned to reduce the risk of completely filling the disk partition.

 Setting Log File Management Options
 -----------------------------------